Alexander Rodnyansky

-Rodnyansky is a Member of The Academy of Motion Picture Arts and Sciences, four of his films were nominated for an Oscar in the Best Foreign Film category: Chief in Love, Est-Ouest, Leviathan and Loveless.
+Rodnyansky is a Member of The Academy of Motion Picture Arts and Sciences, four of his films were nominated for an Oscar in the Best Foreign Film category: A Chef in Love, East/West, Leviathan and Loveless.

-Among other films that Alexander Rodnyansky produced are Stalingrad (2013 film) (2013), the highest grossing Russian film at the time.
-Among other films produced by Rodnyansky: The 9th Company (2005), Heat (2006), Piter FM (2006), The Inhabited Island (2009), The Sun (2005), A Chef in Love (1997), A Driver for Vera (2004), East/West (1999).
+Among other films that Alexander Rodnyansky produced are Stalingrad (2013), the highest grossing Russian film at the time.
+Among other films produced by Rodnyansky: A Chef in Love (1997), East/West (1999), A Driver for Vera (2004), The 9th Company (2005), The Sun (2005), Heat (2006), Piter FM (2006) and The Inhabited Island (2009).
 He created Ukrainian TV network 1+1 and for seven years was the CEO of a Russian media company CTC Media.

 Variety500 index names Alexander Rodnyansky as one of the 500 most influential business leaders shaping the global media industry.